aabeveridge/aabeveridge.github.io/markdown/cv.md

 “The Language of Homelessness.”
 Denman Research Forum, Columbus, OH (May 2005).

 ### **Invited Lectures and Academic Trainings**
 "Text Mining and Visualization."
-Digital Humanities Bootcamp.
-George A. Smathers Library, University of Florida (January 2016).
+Digital Humanities Bootcamp, University of Florida (January 2016).

 “Introduction to Arduino: Prototyping and Programming.”
 Marston Science Library, University of Florida (April, November 2015).